 The University has created a clearly defined set of procedures for the approval of such agreements.
 The guidelines are set out in the relevant sections

-An arrangement between the University and a non-UK HEI, to accept students onto each other's programmes for a period of time (usually one academic year), with the credit gained usually contributing to the overall award.
-Read more about Exchange Agreements.
+An exchange agreement is an arrangement between the University and a non-UK higher education institution to accept students onto each other's programmes for a period of time – usually one academic year – with the credit gained usually contributing to the overall award.
+Read more about exchange agreements.